get-convex/convex-waitlist/README.md

    });
    ```

 7. Implement your UI.
-React is the simplest, but you could use another client if
-   you’re willing to put in a little bit of time and effort.
+If you're using React:

    1. Copy the `src/waitlist` folder from this repo into your
       src/app/pages/lib/whatever client-side source folder